Degr4ne/Degr4ne.github.io/_posts/2021-09-12-OverPass3-TryHackMe.md

 Once downloaded the ZIP file, we can extract its content using `7z x backup.zip`.

 We get 2 files, `CustomerDetails.xlsx.gpg` that is a xlsx file encrypted with gpg and the other a private key used to decrypte the file.
-For know more about how gpg works you can search [here](https://www.gnupg.ordg/gph/en/manual.html).
+To know more about how gpg works you can search [here](https://www.gnupg.ordg/gph/en/manual.html).

 ![06-gpg](06-gpg.png)